'Awful' - These Arsenal react to Ljungberg's lineup for Brighton clash

 Does the Ivorian deserve to start considering his relatively slow start to life at the Emirates?

-It’s absolutely essential that the Gunners pull off a victory tonight, the side are winless in their last eight games across all competitions.
+It’s absolutely essential that the Gunners pull off a victory tonight, with the team winless in their last eight games across all competitions.

 Tonight’s clash is the perfect opportunity to build some momentum as Premier League outfits prepare to head into the hectic schedule leading up to the new year.